irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ## Perfomance evaluation

-This section contains experimental results obtained comparing the current IPC implementation with an initial implementation of the proposed one.
+This section contains experimental results obtained comparing the current intra-process communication implementation with an initial implementation of the proposed one.
 The tests span multiple ROS2 applications and use-cases and have been validated on different machines.

 All the following experiments have been run using the ROS2 Dashing and with `-O2` optimization enabled.